sean-perryman/sean-perryman.github.io/_posts/2021-10-07-I-Am-An-Idiot.md

 ---
 If you look at the repo for this *blog* you will see something called post.bat.
 This is what I do:

-1. Type in *post <Post Title Goes Here>*
+1. Type in *post "Post Title Goes Here Without Quotes"*
-2. Write my post, sometimes changing the date in the date: field.
+2. Write my post, sometimes changing the date in the *date:* field.
 3. I have the script output the file name on screen so I can copy it and paste it to a move command so everything is good and proper.